Impact Programs Manager

-Monitoring & Evaluation Program Specialist, Ethiopia
+Monitoring & Evaluation and Agribusiness Specialist, Ethiopia

 Becca joins Nuru after receiving her MA in Development Practice at UC Berkeley.
 While there she focused her studies on social and environmental justice, particularly in regards to rural communities.
 During the program she also taught impact evaluation and worked with a non-profit in Colombia to build a monitoring and evaluation framework for their youth empowerment programs.
 Before Berkeley, she worked in finance in New York City.
 She earned her BA in Business Administration at Boston University.
 In her spare time you can find her planning her next outdoor activity – hiking, camping, biking, farming, picnicking, etc.